 How Dylan Quit Drinking is the same 24 stories with the focus on quitting drinking.
 To access that title click here: amazon.com/dp/B07YQ6RMYR/ref=

 If you want to quit drugs and drinking easily learn from Jonah from the Bible.

 Jonah went to the evil city of Nineveh and proclaimed: “40 more days and Nineveh will be overturned.
 Overturned can have 2 definitions.
 The 1st is to be destroyed and the 2nd to be changed.
 Many of us are at the crossroads just like that city.
 If we continue in our madness we will destroy ourselves and maybe others.
 Or we can change.
 The city chose to change and instead of being destroyed, they lived happily ever after.

-To detox at home, learn temperance.
+To follow the steps to quitting drugs or drinking, learn temperance.
 David Quackenbush said the following: